-Students can expect a full and demanding schedule, with departure on the early morning (overnight flight) of January 3, 2019 and return on January 21 (students must be available for travel for the duration of the project).
-We will work closely with attorneys from the human rights department of the Equipo de Reflexión, Investigación y Comunicación de Honduras (ERIC), based in El Progreso, Honduras, and will continue work previously initiated with the Consejo Cívico de Organizaciones Populares e Indígenas de Honduras9 (COPINH).
+Students will have a full and demanding schedule; with departure tentatively scheduled on the early morning (overnight flight) of January 3, 2019 and return on January 20 (students must be available for travel for the duration of the project).
+We will work closely with attorneys from the human rights department of the Equipo de Reflexión, Investigación y Comunicación de Honduras (ERIC), based in El Progreso, Honduras.
+Fieldwork will focus on collaborations with the Consejo Cívico de Organizaciones Populares e Indígenas de Honduras (COPINH) and the Organización Fraternal Negra de Honduras (OFRANEH).
 We will also be in dialog with other grass roots organizations engaged in the struggle for human rights.
 Fieldwork projects will be designed in coordination with our partners, with a view towards making a positive contribution, in a collaborative framework, to ongoing human rights litigation, pre-litigation, or research to be used in advocacy.
-A minimum of intermediate level Spanish is required.
-Prior students of the semester-long IHRC will be given preference for this field experience.
-Otherwise, students must show a demonstrated commitment to the field of human rights to be considered.
-Travel and per diem expenses (lodging and meals) will be covered by the Promise Institute.
+Our main base will be in El Progreso, Yoro, with in-country travel likely for our fieldwork as well as meetings in Tegucigalpa.